nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 enterprise ecosystem.
 We'll cover how to automate testing, formatting, code analysis, and vulnerability checks with [Gradle](https://gradle.org/) commands.

-The API starter [code is on GitHub](https://github.com/nikolayg/java-api-starter) and in the rest of this post, we'll break it down.
+The API starter [code is on GitHub](https://github.com/nikolayg/java-api-starter) and in the rest of this post we'll break it down.

 <div id="set_up" />